kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Basic Data Cleaning

-Handle missing values.
+Handle missing values
-Remove obvious errors.
+Remove obvious errors
 Confirm reasonable ranges

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.